SuzanneSoy/type-expander/graph-lib/README.md

 =========================

-To install the build dependencies of this project on a clean Ubuntu 14.04 machine, you need to install a recent version of racket.
-First, you need to install a recent version of racket.
-Then run the following commands:
+To install the build dependencies of this project on a clean Ubuntu 14.04 machine, first install a recent [snapshot version of racket](https://pre.racket-lang.org/installers/).
+Then run the following
+ commands:

     cd graph-lib/
     sudo apt-get install git